-The government has committed to starting coverage for kids under the age of 12 from uninsured low- and middle-income families by the end of this year, then include under-18-year-olds, seniors and people with disabilities in 2023.
-By 2025, all eligible Canadians would be covered under the CDCP.
+- Provide coverage for children under the age of 12 from uninsured low- and middle-income families by the end of 2022;

-The federal government is still figuring out how they’re going to run the CDCP, including how it will be administered, what services will be covered and how this will work with the Ontario government’s existing dental programs.
+The federal government is still figuring out how they’re going to run the CDCP, but they have announced that it will be will be administered by Health Canada, with support from a third-party benefits administrator.

 The ODA and other dental associations across Canada are concerned about a lack of meaningful consultation with the provincial and territorial dental associations when our member dentists are expected to deliver on the government’s promises.
-Dentists are the experts and can give the insight needed to make sure people get the care they need and taxpayer money will be used wisely.
+Dentists are the experts and can give the insight needed to make sure people get the care they need, and taxpayer money will be used wisely.

-While the CDCP is being developed, the government announced a temporary measure – the Canada Dental Benefit – as a first stage of its plan to deliver dental coverage for children.
+While the CDCP is being developed, the government announced the Canada Dental Benefit as a first stage of its plan to deliver dental coverage for children.

 Please don’t delay treatments or your dental appointments!
 It’s better to keep getting regular dental checkups now to catch problems before they become painful and expensive to treat.